arbox/machine-learning-with-ruby/CONTRIBUTING.md

 If you have found a library, resource, collection etc, but not used it extensively, you can submit a Pull Request to the [Inbox](inbox.md).
-We'll consider your submission and decide if it can be useful in the ML context.
+We'll consider your submission and decide how it can be useful in the ML context.

 ## Adding to the main list
 If you know something pretty cool, it suits the awesome definition, works for you